3-step scheme - peanut

 Tips for giving peanuts to your baby:

-- Make sure your baby is used to fruit and vegetable snacks first.
+- Make sure your baby is used to eating fruit and vegetables.
 Start at 4 months with offering mashed vegetables and fruit.
 It is recommended to start with vegetables and give one variety at a time.
 Suitable vegetables are cauliflower, green peas, beans, broccoli, carrots or pumpkin.
 If you want to try fruit, start with banana, peach, pear or melon.
 If this goes well, you can try other fruits and vegetables.

 - Make sure you start in the morning on a weekday.
-If there is a response, you can always call your doctor.
+If there is a reaction, you can always call your doctor.

 - Make sure your baby is not sick when you start.